Project Document Management with SharePoint Online

 • or maybe a website audit from an external marketing agency.

 Typically, project deliverables require collaborative input from the entire project team.
 They often require multiple iterations for team members to review, approve, and give feedback before a final version is agreed upon.
-That is why an efficient project document management system is so important.
+That is why an efficient document management system is so important.

 You need to make sure that all project team members are working off the same version of the same document at all times.
-It is also helpful to be able to track how those files have evolved over the course of the project.
+It is also helpful to be able to track how those files have changed over the course of the project.

 Here are a few key requirements that we would suggest for any file management system for your projects: